 Captain Manzini is intended to be the Big Good, but the most heroic thing he does is spring the Garbage Pail Kids from prison… so that he can imprison them again inside a trash can!

-Jerkass Woobie: Tangerine uses Dodger and the GPK to make herself look good as a fashion designer and even ends up betraying them.
-At the same time though, one could feel sorry for her: it's implied that Juice is abusive as he does rough her up at times.
+Jerkass Woobie: Tangerine strings Dodger and the GPK to make herself look good as a fashion designer, and even ends up betraying them.
+At the same time though, one could feel sorry for her — it's implied that Juice is abusive; he does rough her up at times.

 The Garbage Pail Kids themselves.
-They probably didn't intend to make them so horrific-looking, but they are.
+They probably didn't intend to make them this horrific-looking, but they are.

 The whole concept of the State Home For The Ugly, since it's a place where people considered "ugly" or otherwise abnormal are imprisoned and executed.

-Padding: There are several long, dragging scenes of the Kids interacting.
-Typically scenes like this would be used for character development or exposition, but in this movie a lot of the dialogue scenes contribute very little to the film's story.
-Particularly of note is a three-minute sequence of the Kids playing a prank on a random man by redirecting a sewer pipe into his hot tub.
+Padding: There are several long, dragged-out scenes of the Kids just interacting with each other.
+Typically, scenes like this are used for character development or exposition, but here a lot of the dialogue scenes contribute very little to the film's story.
+Particularly of note is a three-minute sequence of the Kids just playing a prank on a random man by redirecting a sewer pipe into his hot tub.